niguurayugenetics/Bioaging-shift-analysis-r-command-/README.md

 The following R command was developed to perform linear mixed modeling, change analysis, and biological aging shift analysis, using cardiovascular health-related risk factors as predictors and DunedinPACE scores as the outcome.
 The code was designed to facilitate reproducible analyses in aging research.
+Once you click on README.md, please select View raw to download the zipped folder containing the R Markdown command lines.